 About

-As a child-centred practitioner, I hold children’s rights and well-being at the centre of all clinical decisions.
+Being a child-centred service means putting children’s rights and well-being at the centre of all clinical decisions.

 The physical space at Child-Centred Sydney was purposely designed to meet child-centred play therapy guidelines —and their adaptation for older children, activity therapy.

-My vision: A mindful society that values and respects children’s rights.
+My vision: A more mindful society that values and respects children’s rights.

-Mental health professionals are required to engage in career-long supervision to ensure they operate within professional standards and maintain ethical boundaries.
+Mental health practitioners are required to engage in career-long supervision to ensure they operate within professional standards and maintain ethical boundaries.

 Alejandra Hayes MA, Grad Dip, BA (Hons) Class I